Citrix DaaS

 Before creating connections, you must set up service principals that connections use to access Azure resources.
 You can create a connection in two ways:

-• Create a service principal and a connection together using Full Configuration
+• Create a service principal and a connection together using Studio

 • Create a connection using a previously created service principal